nerthul11/FlowerRandomizer/ReadMe.md

 I could detect a few issues with other connections, will list them (and their solutions) here:

 - Lore Randomizer:
  - If Isma flower is randomized, Isma's dream dialogue -if also randomized- will be removed from the location pool.
+If Pale Court is on, only the gods know what will happen.
+Don't use together.
- - If Radiance statue is randomize, its dream dialogue -if also randomized- will be removed from the location pool.
+ - If Radiance statue flower is randomized, its dream dialogue -if also randomized- will be removed from the location pool.
+ - If Pale King flower is randomized, its dream dialogue -if also randomized- will be removed from the location pool.
 - RandoPlus Ghost Essence:
  - A visual glitch happens when dream nailing Marissa if both mods are on.
 It has no gameplay consequences.